viciouscal/viciouscal/README.md

 <p align="center">
   <strong>Support Me</strong><br>
-  If you like my projects, don't forget to leave a ⭐ on my repositories!..
+  If you like my projects, don't forget to leave a ⭐ on my repositories!.
 </p>

 <div align="center">